Category Archives: Teslathons

 A superb venue, although a bit cold, mitigated by a superb on site Cafe…

-EE are actively looking for venues for teslathons in the East Midlands for next year.
+EE are actively looking for venues for teslathons in (Ideally, but not restricted to) the East Midlands for this or next year.

 Places to hold our events are getting few and far between, mostly because of our “special” requirements.